Uzmaston / Ecclesia Ville Osemandi / Ecclesia villa Osmundi / Ismiston / Osmundeston

 Object Type: Baptismal Font1

-Church/Chapel: Parish Church of St. Ismael
+Church / Chapel Name: Parish Church of St. Ismael

-Church Patron Saints: St. Isfael [aka Ismael, Ishmael, Ysmail] &/or St. David
+Church Patron Saint(s): St. Isfael [aka Ismael, Ishmael, Ysmail] &/or St. David

-Church Location: Uzmaston, Haverfordwest SA62 4AB, UK
+Church Address: Uzmaston, Haverfordwest SA62 4AB, UK

 Directions to Site: Located 2.5 km SE of Haverfordwest